awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 has a length greater than this value, this operation MUST immediately fail.

-Before it is indicated that no more plaintext will be available, this operation MUST process as much of the available bytes as possible by [constructing regular frames](#construct-a-frame).
+Before and end to the input is indicated, this operation MUST process as much of the consumable bytes as possible by [constructing regular frames](#construct-a-frame).

-When it is indicated that no more plaintext will be available, this operation MUST perform the following until all available plaintext is processed:
+When end to the input is indicated, this operation MUST perform the following until all consumable plaintext bytes are processed:

-- If there are exactly enough plaintext bytes available to create one regular frame, then this operation MUST [construct either a final frame or regular frame](#construct-a-frame) with the remaining plaintext.
+- If there are exactly enough consumable plaintext bytes to create one regular frame, such that creating a regular frame processes all consumable bytes, then this operation MUST [construct either a final frame or regular frame](#construct-a-frame) with the remaining plaintext.
-- If there are enough input plaintext bytes available to create a new regular frame with some plaintext left over, then this operation MUST [construct a regular frame](#construct-a-frame) using the available plaintext.
+- If there are enough input plaintext bytes consumable to create a new regular frame, such that creating a regular frame does not processes all consumable bytes, then this operation MUST [construct a regular frame](#construct-a-frame) using the consumable plaintext bytes.
-- If there are not enough input plaintext bytes available to create a new regular frame, then this operation MUST [construct a final frame](#construct-a-frame)
+- If there are not enough input consumable plaintext bytes to create a new regular frame, then this operation MUST [construct a final frame](#construct-a-frame)

-If an end to the input has been indicated, there is no more available plaintext to process, and a final frame has not yet been constructed, this operation MUST [construct an empty final frame](#construct-a-frame).
+If an end to the input has been indicated, there are no more consumable plaintext bytes to process, and a final frame has not yet been constructed, this operation MUST [construct an empty final frame](#construct-a-frame).